aloisdeniel/silhouette/packages/silhouette_cli/README.md

 - **Template syntax** - Support for `{#if}`, `{#each}`, `{#await}`, and more
 - **Event handlers** - `on:click`, `on:input`, etc.
 - **Two-way binding** - `bind:value` for form inputs
-- **Compiles to dart:html** - Generated code uses standard Dart HTML APIs
+- **Compiles to package:web** - Generated code uses modern web APIs via package:web (Wasm-compatible)

 ## Installation